Nebraska -Nebraska NF&G

 Number of openings: 8 (2 per session)

-Special skills: Minimum time frame (4 weeks) and (24) hours per week required; previous education, interpretation, exhibits design, and/or knowledge of High Plains archaeology, paleontology, ecology/paleoecology, and/or history experience helpful, but not required
+Special skills: Minimum time frame of four (4) weeks and 24 hours per week, as described above required; previous education, interpretation, exhibits design, and/or knowledge of High Plains archaeology, paleontology, ecology/paleoecology, and/or history experience helpful and preferred, but not required

 Minimum age: 18 years old